-Shropshire, like other local authorities has to plan for new housing and employment land.
-The landscape and visual sensitivity study will assess how land around the 60 settlements identified in the Local Plan Review as appropriate for development as well as any potential strategic sites would be affected by this.
+Shropshire, like other local authorities, has to plan for new housing and employment land.
+The landscape and visual sensitivity study will assess how the land around the 60 settlements identified in the Local Plan Review as appropriate for development would be affected by this.
 It will help to ensure that such development is directed to the most appropriate locations and identify mitigation measures as necessary.

 Shropshire offers a diverse range of scenery, from the large lakes and rolling pasturelands around Ellesmere in the north, to the hidden heritage of the Clee Hills with their stark industrial ruins in the south.
 The landscape forms an integral part of the county’s economy, not only because of the farming industries it sustains but also because of the residents, tourists and investors it attracts.
 The importance of the County’s landscape is recognised as being part of the area’s special appeal, with the Shropshire Hills formally designated as an Area of Outstanding Natural Beauty (AONB).

 Future change needs to be managed in a way that is sympathetic to landscape character and visual amenity, allowing it to be maintained for future generations to enjoy.
 In other words, we need sustainable management of landscape change.
 The conclusions of the Study will inform the selection of suitable sites for allocation in the Local Plan Review and provide a sound basis for decision making in the determination of planning applications.